-The Graduate Studies Office oversees all policies and procedures for graduate education and is the clearinghouse for admissions, candidacy, degree completion and academic appeals.
+The Graduate Programs Office oversees all policies and procedures for graduate education and is the clearinghouse for admissions, candidacy, degree completion and academic appeals.

 CHAPTER 2 – ADMISSION AND REGISTRATION

-The Graduate Studies Office coordinates admission for all graduate student applicants.
+The Graduate Programs Office coordinates admission for all graduate student applicants.
 General admission requirements are provided in this policy; however, individual programs may establish individual requirements.
-The Graduate Studies Office is the final authority for information related to graduate admission and graduate studies.
+The Graduate Programs Office is the final authority for information related to graduate admission and graduate programs.

 2-2.
 Admission Requirements